-Service NSW, together with its partner agencies, the Department of Customer Service and Resilience NSW, is collecting your personal information for the purposes of assessing your eligibility for the Rental Support Payment Program (the Program) and administering the Program.
+Service NSW, together with its partner agencies, the Department of Customer Service and NSW Reconstruction Authority, is collecting your personal information for the purposes of assessing your eligibility for the Rental Support Payment Program (the Program) and administering the Program.
 The personal information you provide is collected and held by Service NSW (McKell Building, 2-24 Rawson Pl, Haymarket NSW 2000).

 Service NSW gives priority to protecting the privacy of your personal information.
 We do this by handling personal information in a responsible manner and in accordance with the Privacy and Personal Information Protection Act 1998.